steadylearner/faceio_example/README.md

 $yarn dev
 ```

 But, to make the backend work as well, you will need to set up the sqlite database first.
-I have prepared the script while I referred to [Next js sqlize repository].
+I have prepared the script while I referred to [Next js sequelize repository].
 It has not much documentation for it, but it will be useful if you want to write more advanced examples later.

 ```console
 $yarn reset-database
 ```

 The command will create a new database.db file or reset it if you already have the file.
-Then, you can use `$npx sequelize-cli init` command below to make migraitons folder and other files to help you use sqlite database.
+Then, you can use `$npx sequelize-cli init` command below to make migrations folder and other files to help you use sqlite database.

 You will see config/config.json file is created in your folder.
 It is also already included in the repository.